Connect with us

 You may also consider general listing websites such as Realtor.com, Zillow.com, and Craigslist.com.
 However, you must be careful when browsing free listings to avoid falling into the snares of conmen.

-Disposal.gsa.gov, and Realestatesales.gov are great discovery sites for those seeking to buy land from the government – often through auction bidding process.
+Disposal.gsa.gov, and Realestatesales.gov are great discovery sites for those seeking to buy land from the government – often through an auction bidding process.

 2. Investigate the property

-Once you have identified a piece of land that matches your criteria, it is important to research on the suitability of the property before making an offer.
+Once you have identified a piece of land that matches your criteria, it is important to research the suitability of the property before making an offer.

 Some of the key areas to investigate include: